VISITORS' GALLERY

 humbucking pickup.
 The body and neck were made of mahogany, and several

-natural mahogany.
-A bass version was also produced - the Model 187, and
+mahogany.
+A bass version was also produced - the Model 187, and also a "Shorty

 HOFNER MODEL 191 DOUBLENECK

-1961 and c1964, this was a semi-solid instrument with two necks for
+Produced between 1961 and 1970, this was a hollow-bodied instrument with two necks

-the 191 which had a fully solid body and strat-type cutaways.
+- 70) and rarer version of the 191 had a fully solid body and Strat-type cutaways.

-This had two pickups for the bass and three pickups for the normal
+This version referred to as the 191(ii) had two pickups for the bass and three pickups for the normal

 6-string